 ExquisiteÂ visuals are essentialÂ in social media.
 However, not everybody has graphic design skills, and it can expensive to hire a dedicated and talented designer.
 This is where Canva comes in.
 It’s an excellent online service that helps users create high-quality, eye-catching visuals.
 You can choose from various templates, fonts, and color palettes.
 You canÂ also upload your own images to create arresting visuals with them at a very reasonable cost.

 Shopify is a smartÂ ecommerce solution that makes it easy to open an online store.
 It offers everything you need to get up and running quickly and affordably.
 This is particularly helpful for new businesses or existing businesses who need to streamline their systems while expanding their reach.
 It can also help you capitalize on your fans and followers by assisting you in opening a Facebook store.
 SimplyÂ upload product images and enter price and other details, Shopify will do the rest for you.
-Click here to try it for free.
+Click here to try it free + get our exclusive discount.

 Bit.Ly is an effective URL shortener.
 Many of us use it, but may notÂ trulyÂ understand its strategic benefits.
 By shortening long, confusingÂ premalinks, we canÂ createÂ more compact and sophisticated posts which are less cluttered and more effective.
 This is especially important on venues such as Twitter where space is very limited.